spaceship-labs/ctbook-front/README.md

 Running `grunt test` will run the unit tests with karma.

 Running `grunt protractor` will run the e2e tests with protractor.

+## Deployment

+Proyect includes configuration for deployment with [divshot](divshot.io) you can change the app name in `divshot.json` and use `divshot push` to deploy your own copy.